yakanet/sveltekit-statefull-session/README.md

 > InMemorySessionRepository works only with the node adapter and only with a single instance of node.

 ## RedisSessionRepository
-You need to install the [@redis/client](https://www.npmjs.com/package/redis), and create an instance in your `src/hooks.server.ts` using the createClient function.
+You need to install the [@redis/client](https://www.npmjs.com/package/redis), and create an instance in your `src/hooks.server.ts` using the `createClient` function.

+You need to install the [@sveltekit-statefull-session/repository-redis](https://www.npmjs.com/package/@sveltekit-statefull-session/repository-redis) and create an instance of RedisSessionRepository.

 Create an instance of RedisSessionRepository using the 2 followings parameters :
 - `ttl`: A simple string describing how long should the session last.
 More information [here](#ttl)